gnerb/Salesforce-Samples/ListViewComponent/README.md

 sets, supressable columns, and pagination features.
 The only change to the component exists on the Visualforce side.
 All of the functionality up til this point exists within the provided list view controller.

+# Complete Contact Sample (In Progress)
+This sample contains an additional component showing that the ListViewController is type independant.
+Also included is a more advanced override of the resetRecordList method showing how to use it to wrap the records and perform operations on the selected records.